mgloc/gRPyC/README.md

 │   └───service2
 │   └───...
 │   │
-│   └───client                  <- The client folder, NB : It is not a service, and you can't also name a service client │       └───service1,2,...      <- pb2 for each service to be imported │       │   client.py           <- The client main script used to make requests to our services to test them │
+│   └───client  <- The client folder, NB : It is not a service, and you can't name a service 'client' │       │          It is for testing your services only, you can delete it if you test your service with something else
+│       └───service1,2,...      <- pb2 for each service to be imported
+│       │   client.py           <- The client main script used to make requests to our services to test them │